 everflowbidets installing a bidet toilet seat

-How to install a bidet toilet seat from Everflowbidets.com in 5 easy steps
+How to install a bidet toilet seat in 5 easy steps

 The prospect of any kind of plumbing work can be intimidating, but there's no need to hire a professional to install your bidet toilet seat.
 Installing a bidet toilet seat on your existing toilet is easy and straight forward if you have a standard 2-piece toilet and most 1-piece toilets.
 This general set of instructions applies to most bidet toilet seats on the market today with slight variations depending on the brand and model.
 All of the bidet toilet seats we sell include all of the parts needed for a standard installation.
 It takes most people about 15 minutes to complete the installation.